 No one has favorited this theater yet

-In Lostwithiel, Cornwall, the Glyn Cinema, owned by Henry Maitland Williams, opened on 7th April 1936.
+In Lostwithiel, Cornwall, the Glyn Cinema, owned by Henry Maitland Williams, opened on 7th April 1937 with Gracie Fields in “Queen of Hearts”.
 Situated at the junction of Church Lane and South Street, it had 495 seats and was a conversion of an existing works building.

 The Glyn Cinema closed on Saturday 2nd April 1960.
 Mr Williams took up a position as a senior scientific assistant at the Dounreay atomic energy establishment in Scotland, but he didn’t sell the Glyn Cinema, despite various plans to convert it into a bingo hall or cabaret club.
 During the 1970’s he designed and built a flat within the cinema shell and, on his retirement in 1977, he and his wife (who had worked in the box office for many years) lived in this new flat until his death in 1994.

 When I visited, in September 1999, some fairly major alternations/refurbishments, including a new roof, were being carried out.

 Just login to your account and subscribe to this theater.